MostDeadDeveloper/BatiBot-The-Discord-Bot/README.md

 ### I reccomend you do this everytime you are finished coding for the day.
 That way we can track past and present versions of your work, utilizing Github's version control system.

 # Step 4 : Do this part if you have finished something and want to "submit your final answer".
-- Go to github and make a pull request and compare your forked branch to my main repository.
+- Go to github and make a pull request.
-- To make your first pull request go to your repository on GitHub and you will see a button on the top right corner “Compare & pull request”.
+- To make your first pull request go to your repository on GitHub and you will see a clickable green button on the top right corner “Compare & pull request”.
 Click on it.
 - At the bottom of the page add a description of what changes you have made.
 - Congratulations!
 You've just made your first pull request.

 - Note : A pull request is where we evaluate and finalize your submitted work, and make any possible changes.
 In the industry, this process is also known as       "code review".
-To learn more about how to make a pull request you can refer to this link for the official guide: https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request
+- To learn more about how to make a pull request you can refer to this link for the official guide: https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request
+- Or you can watch this tutorial

 # Future Changes and Wants
     - Make Bot Mode like an actual bot, reacting to common messages that needs to be responded.